magicmq/pyspigot-documentation/scripts.md

 Using the script manager to load/run and unload scripts is relatively simple.
 There are three functions available to do this:

 - `script.loadScript(name)`: Loads a script with the given name.
-Returns a script object that can later be passed to the `runScript` function to run the script.
-If there was an error when loading the script, this function will return `None`.
+Returns a `RunResult` which represents the outcome of loading the script.
+See the below section for more information on `RunResult`.
-- `script.runScript(script)`: Runs the given script.
-Takes a script object, which is obtained from the `loadScript` function.
+- `script.loadScript(path)`: Loads a script with the given file path.
 Returns a `RunResult` which represents the outcome of loading the script.
-See
+See the below section for more information on `RunResult`.
-- `script.unloadScript(name)`: Unloads a script witht he given name.
+- `script.unloadScript(name)`: Unloads a script with he given name.
 This function will return `True` if the script unloaded successfully, or `False` if the script did not unload successfully.
-Unsuccessful unloads are usually accompanied by an error message printed to the console and the script's log file (if file logging is enabled for the script).
+Unsuccessful unloads are usually accompanied by an error message printed to the console and to the script's log file (if file logging is enabled for the script).

-!> Loading and running a script are *separate* operations.
-If you want to run a script, you must load *and* run it with `loadScript` and `runScript`.
+!> *Never* unload a script from within itself.
+This *will* lead to unexpected behavior and errors.

 ## Run Results